Release specific infos

 #!/bin/bash

-# The path to your "directory" configured in CCMS and CCB config.json
+# Set these to the checkpoint directories from your CCMS and CCB config.json

 CCMS_CHECKPOINTS_DIR="/home/dummy/cc-metric-store/var/checkpoints"